Corvusoft/restq/documentation/API.md

 }
 ```

-[Enumeration](http://en.cppreference.com/w/cpp/language/enum) used in conjuction with the [Logger interface](#logger) to detail the level of severity towards a particular log entry.
+[Enumeration](http://en.cppreference.com/w/cpp/language/enum) used in conjunction with the [Logger interface](#logger) to detail the level of severity towards a particular log entry.

 ### Exchange

-The exchange is reponsible for managing the [Network API](#NETWORK-API.md), HTTP compliance, scheduling of the message dispatch logic and insuring incoming requests are persisted into the [Repository](#repository).
+The exchange is responsible for managing the [network API](#NETWORK-API.md), HTTP compliance, scheduling of the message dispatch logic and insuring incoming requests are persisted into the [Repository](#repository).

 #### Methods